-Policy 7 Domestic pets should be kept under control, and not pose a threat to others, including the enjoyment of the natural environment.
-Domestic pets and livestock should be kept under control.
+Policy 7 Domestic pets and livestock should be kept under control.

-Policy 8 When fill or debris is placed on land in such a way that it could lead to discharge of deleterious material into a water course, adequate mitigative design and construction measures are required acceptable to Fisheries and Oceans Canada, Ministry of Sustainable Resource Management, and the Ministry of Water, Land and Air Protection.
-When fill or debris is placed on land in such a way that it could lead to discharge of deleterious material into a water course, adequate mitigative design and construction measures are required in order to be acceptable to Fisheries and Oceans Canada and appropriate Provincial Ministries.
+Policy 8 When fill or debris is placed on land in such a way that it could lead to discharge of deleterious material into a water course, adequate mitigative design and construction measures are required in order to be acceptable to Fisheries and Oceans Canada and appropriate Provincial Ministries.